chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-10-gsp342-ensure-access-and-identity-in-google-cloud-challenge-lab.md

    - /blog/qwiklabs/GSP342
 image:
    path: /images/posts/qwiklabs/gsp342-cover.png
 excerpt: A brief procedure for the Google self-paced lab GSP342 on Qwiklabs.
-You will practice the skills for
+You will practice the skills in binding IAM security roles to a service account and create a private Kubernetes Engine cluster on Google Cloud Platform.
 amp:
    youtube: true
 css: